 The current situation of women entrepreneurs in tech startups is slowly changing.
-Women leaders are taking over the initiative and launching tech startups.
+Women leaders are taking over the initiative and launching their own companies.
 They are beating the statistics by establishing constantly growing startups.
 Female CEOs are still a minority compared to men in technology owning only 5% of tech startups, but they inspire future generations for changes and women empowerment.

 There are many tech startups founded by women, which have exceeded those established by men.
 Studies show that the reason behind the success lies in the innovative approach of women in tech.
 Women beat men by 5% in presenting and selling a product due to their unique and innovative way of placing the product on the market.
 Also, it is not only their approach but also the idea or created product which sells for itself.

 Statistics also show that “Female-owned businesses hire more women (25%) than their male counterparts do (22%), according to the World Bank”.
-Therefore, we can add that women entrepreneurs create teams which embrace gender diversity in the workplace.
-Hiring more female software engineers in technology is good for business and success, reaching to a wider range of clients and customers.
+Therefore, we can add that women entrepreneurs create teams that embrace gender diversity in the workplace.

 Women in Tech Are Successful Because of Their Unique Set of Skills